 How green tea was meant to taste.
 This Gyokuro is a light grassy tea, quieter than you expect.

-Her time spent growing in the shade gives this tea her unique sweetness and the pale yet vibrant green hue of her namesake Gyokuro, which translates as Jade Dew, or Jewel Dew, akin to the morning dew you experience at the first moments of sunrise, and then is gone.
+Her time spent growing in the shade gives this tea her unique sweetness and the pale yet vibrant green hue of her namesake.
+Gyokuro translates as Jade Dew, or Jewel Dew, akin to the morning dew you experience at the first moments of sunrise, and then is gone.
 So is the tender taste of this green tea.

 This green tea comes with glorious health benefits!

-High L-theanine content, which helps relieve stress and evoke a sense of relaxation.
-L-theanine triggers the release of gamma-aminobutyric acid (GABA) — an inhibitory neurotransmitter that helps you shift into a relaxed yet attentive state.
+~ High L-theanine content, which helps relieve stress on the spot and evoke a sense of relaxation.
+How, you wonder?
+Well, L-theanine triggers the release of gamma-aminobutyric acid (GABA) — an inhibitory neurotransmitter that helps you shift into a relaxed yet attentive state.
 For more on this, read my blog post about Meditation in a cup.